NuGet/Insights/README.md

 I need to keep a TODO for this project since I indulge myself in all of the rabbit trails that I want and often lose track of what I was originally working on.
 Maybe I should use issues for this?
 Too much work.

-- Add a driver to write all catalog leaf items to CSV (very simple, helps with analysis)

 - Chain `FindLatestLeaves` to the other catalog scan logic, to dedupe catalog leaves

 - Remove the "NuGetOrgMin" once there is deduping via `FindLatestLeaves`